 TAF provides charitable assistance in accordance with all applicable federal, state, and local laws and regulations.
 This section provides a summary of the key applicable laws and regulatory documents that guide TAF-through its systems, practices, policies, and procedures-to advance compliant and ethical business decisions and activities.
-Individuals found in violation of applicable laws not only will be subject to employment-related sanctions, such as suspension or termination, they may also be responsible for civil money damages and potential criminal sanctions, including imprisonment.
+Individuals found in violation of applicable laws and regulatory documents not only will be subject to employment-related sanctions, such as suspension or termination, they may also be responsible for civil money damages and potential criminal sanctions, including imprisonment.

-Sections 2.1-3 provide the main points of three primary federal laws-categorized as fraud and abuse statutes-that apply to TAF: the federal Anti-kickback Statute; the federal Beneficiary Inducement Statute; and the federal Civil False Claims Act.
+Sections 2.1-3 provide the main points of three primary federal laws-categorized as fraud and abuse statutes-that apply to TAF: the Anti-Kickback Statute; the Beneficiary Inducement Law; and the Civil False Claims Act.